What are the official nicknames of the states of America and how they appeared

 Virginia

-The nickname of the state of Virginia is “Old Dominion” (“Old Dominion”), because this state was the oldest colony of England in America.
+Virginia's nickname is “Old Dominion” because it was England's oldest colony in America.

 Washington